-Scott Dinner is a litigator who represents businesses in commercial disputes as well as bid protests.
+Scott Dinner is a litigator who represents businesses and individuals in commercial disputes.
 He has dedicated much of his career to litigating complex, bet-the-company cases, including numerous cases with hundreds of millions of dollars at stake.
 Scott draws on his experience in such high-risk matters to not only help his clients strategically navigate disputes but also vigorously advocate for their interests.

 Scott received his Juris Doctorate from the University of Virginia School of Law.
 While in law school, he received numerous awards for his research and writing skills, including for writing the best brief in the class-wide moot court competition.
 Prior to law school, Scott graduated from Emory University, where he double majored in philosophy and political science.
 At Emory, he was a member of the Barkley Forum, one of the most accomplished collegiate debate teams in the nation.